Joseph II, Holy Roman Emperor: Foreign policy

+The Habsburg Empire also had a policy of war, expansion, colonisation and trade as well as exporting intellectual influences.
+While opposing Prussia and Turkey, Austria maintained its defensive alliance with France and was friendly to Russia, though trying to remove the Danubian Principalities from Russian influence.
+Mayer argues that Joseph was an excessively belligerent, expansionist leader who sought to make the Habsburg monarchy the greatest of the European powers.
+His main goal was to acquire Bavaria, if necessary in exchange for the Austrian Netherlands, but in 1778 and again in 1785 he was thwarted by King Frederick II of Prussia, whom he feared greatly; on the second occasion, a number of other German princes, wary of Joseph's designs on their lands, joined Frederick's side.
+Russia acted in alliance with Austria and — at times — also with Prussian subsidies against Turkey, but after the Ottoman Empire had been largely weakened, Joseph II increasingly feared the growing influence of the Russian Empire in Southeast Europe.
+The emperor saw the Balkans, whose Slavic peoples were his subjects, as being in danger.
+He had to be concerned about security.
+He therefore traveled to Russia himself under the pseudonym Count Falkenstein to meet with Catherine II that eventually led to the Austro-Russian Alliance (1781) The agreement with Russia would later lead Austria into the expensive and largely futile Austro-Turkish War (1787–1791).

-The Balkan policy of both Maria Theresa and Joseph II reflected the Cameralism promoted by Prince Kaunitz, stressing consolidation of the borderlands by reorganization and expansion of the Military Frontier.
+The Balkan policy of both Maria Theresa and Joseph II reflected the Cameralism promoted by Prince Kaunitz, stressing consolidation of the borderlands by reorganisation and expansion of the Military Frontier.
 Transylvania was incorporated into the frontier in 1761 and the frontier regiments became the backbone of the military order, with the regimental commander exercising military and civilian power.
-"Populationistik" was the prevailing theory of colonization, which measured prosperity in terms of labor.
+"Populationistik" was the prevailing theory of colonisation, which measured prosperity in terms of labor.
 Joseph II also stressed economic development.
 Habsburg influence was an essential factor in Balkan development in the last half of the 18th century, especially for the Serbs and Croats.

 Reaction

 Europe at the time of Joseph's death in 1790.
 The red line marks the borders of the Holy Roman Empire.